wa0x6e/Fresque/README.md

 		 - Processed Jobs : 0
 		 - Failed Jobs    : 0

-It's wise to do a `stats` after doing a `start`, to ensure that your workers has been successfully created.
-[See Notes]

 Remember that you can use the global options (-s, -p etc …) with any command